Atomic electron transition: Theory

+The Hamiltonian for this interaction, analogous to the energy of a classical dipole in an electric field, is $H_I = e \textbf{r} \cdot \textbf{E}(t)$.
+The stimulated transition rate can be calculated using time-dependent perturbation theory; however, the result can be summarized using Fermi's golden rule:

+The dipole matrix element can be decomposed into the product of the radial integral and the angular integral.
+The angular integral is zero unless the selection rules for the atomic transition are satisfied.

 Recent discoveries

 In 2019, it was demonstrated in an experiment with a superconducting artificial atom consisting of two strongly-hybridized transmon qubits placed inside a readout resonator cavity at 15 mK, that the evolution of some jumps is continuous, coherent, deterministic, and reversible.
 On the other hand, other quantum jumps are inherently unpredictable.